Lucas-FcNw/Lucas-FcNw/README.md

 Hey, I'm **Lucas** — a Computer Science student who enjoys solving problems and breaking things just to figure out how they work.
 I’m currently studying **Computer Science**, learning how data, infrastructure, and software can fit together without catching fire (most of the time).

-No internship yet, but I’m building my own experience through small projects, experiments, and a lot of debugging at 2 AM.

 ---

 ## ⚡ What I Like Working On